Workplace communication is ever-evolving.

 The time spent in searching and following up adds to the timeline, delaying the product’s release.
 Then, why do brands still use emails for their communications?

 The most common reason brands keep using email is that everyone uses it. "

-But as brands successfully grow, so do their teams and number of products.
+As brands grow, so do their teams and number of products.
 When they keep using emails for artwork approvals, searching for a particular email or an artwork file becomes an uphill task.
 It often causes uncontrollable chaos and a confusing working environment.

-That’s why more and more brands are ditching emails for artwork management systems to streamline their work.
+That’s why more and more brands are ditching emails for an artwork management system to streamline their work.

 As part of a brand or team who manages artwork, these problems might be every day.
-If you are looking for a better artwork approval process, then this is the right place!
+If you are looking for an artwork management system, then this is the right place!

 So, if emails are redundant, then what?